maubanel/UE5-Static-Meshes/README.md

 ## Overview
 * Lets look at **[static meshes](https://en.wikipedia.org/wiki/Static_mesh)**.

- This walk through adds a bit more detail to the excellent Unreal Tutorial segments [Building Better Pipelines - Static Meshes](https://www.unrealengine.com/en-US/onlinelearning-courses/building-better-pipelines) & [Building Better Pipelines - Exporting and Importing](https://www.unrealengine.com/en-US/onlinelearning-courses/building-better-pipelines).
-We will be using **Maya** instead of **3D Studio Max**.
+ This walk through adds a bit more detail to the excellent Unreal Tutorial segments [Building Better Pipelines](https://www.unrealengine.com/en-US/onlinelearning-courses/building-better-pipelines).
+The two chapters we are touching on the most are: **Static Meshes** and **Exporting & Importing**.
+We will be using **Maya** instead of **3D Studio Max** as our 3-D editor for this section.

  The most common part of a level are static meshes.
 There are two types of meshes in games: Static Meshes and Skeletal Meshes.
 A skeletal mesh includes a bone system used for animation.
-A static mesh system has no internal animation but can be moved by the physics system.
+A static mesh system has no internal animation but can be moved by the physics system of the engine.

  There is a lot to identifying a good static mesh and solve some of the problems associated with them.
 Lets take a look.